textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Carrier Lookup

-This API call allows you to retrieve additional information about a phone number: region-specific phone number formatting, carrier, phone type (landline/mobile) and country information.  &gt; Numbers can be checked one by one.
+This API call allows you to retrieve additional information about a phone number: region-specific phone number formatting, carrier, phone type (landline/mobile) and country information.  &gt; Numbers must be checked one by one.
 You cannot check multiple numbers in one request.

 ### Example
 ```java